PhasesResearchLab/pySIPFENN/README.md

 - **(v0.11.0)** Some common questions are now addressed in the [documentation FAQ section](https://pysipfenn.readthedocs.io/en/stable/faq.html).
 - **(v0.11.0)** The model downloads from Zenodo are now multithreaded and are 15 times faster.
-- **(March 2023 Workshop)** We would like to thank all of our amazing attendees for making our workshop, co-orgazined with the
+- **(March 2023 Workshop)** We would like to thank all of our amazing attendees for making our workshop, co-organized with the
 [Materials Genome Foundation](https://materialsgenomefoundation.org), such a success!
 Over 100 of you simultaneously followed all exercises and, at the peak, we loaded over 1,200GB of models into the HPC's RAM.
 At this point, we would also like to acknowledge the generous support from [IBM](https://www.ibm.com) who funded the workshop.
 Please stay tuned for next workshops